Panerai Serial Numbers: A Complete Guide

 Panerai Serial number changes in 2002

-Panerai changed its serial number formats in the middle of the year 2002, and from this time, Panerai watches started to appear with serial numbers of PB50xxxx instead of BB10xxxxx.
+In the middle of the year 2002, Some Panerai watches started appearing with serial numbers of PB50xxxx.

 How to date my Panerai?